-AustralianSuper Pty Ltd is the corporate trustee of AustralianSuper (the Fund).
+AustralianSuper Pty Ltd is the corporate trustee of AustralianSuper (the fund).
 As trustee, AustralianSuper Pty Ltd provides trustee services to AustralianSuper and in doing so incurs operating costs in fulfilling its trustee obligations.
 AustralianSuper Pty Ltd recovers those operating costs through charging a trustee services fee to AustralianSuper.

-From 1 January 2022, Australian Super Pty Ltd also charges a trustee risk reserve fee to Australian Super as Australian Super Pty Ltd is required to separately hold assets in reserve from Australian Super as required under the SIS Act.
-These changes to the SIS Act extended existing indemnification prohibitions to prevent trustees and directors from accessing members' assets held in superannuation funds to pay criminal, civil or administrative penalties incurred in breach of Commonwealth laws.
+AustralianSuper Pty Ltd also charges a trustee risk reserve fee to AustralianSuper as AustralianSuper Pty Ltd is required to separately hold assets in reserve from AustralianSuper as required under the SIS Act.

-In FY23, AustralianSuper Pty Ltd's trustee fee income and trustee risk reserve income were \$30 million, and its operating costs were \$6 million (resulting in a net accounting income for FY23 of \$24 million).
-AustralianSuper Pty Ltd made payments of tax to the ATO of \$7 million for FY23.
+In FY24, AustralianSuper Pty Ltd's trustee fee income, trustee risk reserve income and other income were \$18 million, and operating costs were \$34 million1 (resulting in a net accounting loss for FY24 of \$16 million).
+AustralianSuper Pty Ltd made payments of tax to the ATO of \$2.8 million for FY24.